 Monthly traffic before work with Dashly: 24,5k users

 Project duration with Dashly implementation team: February to March 2022

 When the team reached us, the company only consisted of two founders: Anthony, an SMM manager & marketer, and Roman, a developer.
 In addition, they engaged contractors — copywriters, designers, and developers — to work on other tasks.

 Not all users were going through all stages of the funnel.
 Many of them churned on steps where we wanted them to pay.
 They didn’t feel encouraged to proceed and couldn’t see why they should do so.
 15% of those customers bought some paid features but never launched them — they didn’t know how to do that.

 The client wanted to automate the funnel and increase the Conversion Rate of each stage:

 These were the tasks the client’s team assigned to Andrew, Dashly’s implementation manager.

 Before coming to the Dashly implementation team, the client had only a few live chat campaigns on their website.
-The first thing Andrew did was to develop a user interaction strategy together with a client.
+The first thing Andrew did was develop a user interaction strategy with a client.

-If you have troubles launching chatbot campaigns yourself, we developed 16 chatbot campaigns for SaaS that will guide your users along the funnel.
+If you have trouble launching chatbot campaigns yourself, we developed 16 chatbot campaigns for SaaS that will guide your users along the funnel.
 All you have to do is to insert relevant text and images.

 Check it out: